Reflection is an important part of learning and growing. Students are expected to complete 6 reflections during their time in the program.

 - Attend a RAP Session

-4. Diversity, Power, and Privilege (DPP): A chance to delve more into identities, social groups, and the privileges that students’ carry with them in community work.
+4. Identities, Power, and Privilege (IPP): A chance to delve more into identities, social groups, and the privileges that students’ carry with them in community work.
 To reflect on these topics is to consider unearned power and advantages that play themselves out in our social, political, economic, and cultural worlds.

 - Attend a RAP Session